BaileyGingerTechnology/PackerSystems/README.md

 Creds for all these boxes is going to be "administrator" and "password" for Linux and "GingerTech" and "password" on Windows.

+The codenames of the machines are the lastnames of authors that I like.
+When I make blog posts for them, I'll probably briefly mention the author.

 My current plans are something along the lines of:

-Arch Database:
+Arch Database (Codename="Maas"):

     - Of all the Linux OSes I have used, Arch has been the worst when it comes to hosting a database server.
 So it's an easy pick.

     - Most people panic when they see Arch or Gentoo because of their reputation.
 So of course I need at least one of them in here.

-Windows 2012r2 Server:
+Windows 2012r2 Server (Codename="Riordan"):

     - Going to do AD and potentially have it be a monolithic Exchange box.

-Debian workstation:
+Debian workstation (Codename="Blake"):

     - Was gonna do Fedora, but I guess it has really bad ESXi support (or vice versa), so I'll do Debian instead.

     - I dub thee "Tuna Linux" because it's friggen stupid.
 I install Arch alongside Debian, and it auto-chroots into the Arch install whenever one opens Bash.

-Windows 8.1 workstation:
+Windows 8.1 workstation (Codename="Ee"):

     - Pretty standard.

-FreeBSD BAMP server:
+FreeBSD BAMP server (Codename="Beddor"):

     - BSD, Apache, MySQL, PHP

     - Theoretically best web server you can have.
 Also jails are fun.
 Specifically iocage ones.

-VyOS router/firewall:
+VyOS router/firewall (Codename="Schwab"):

     - Gonna have to git gud at networking I guess.

-Gentoo Webserver:
+Gentoo Webserver (Codename="dLacey"):

     - Gentoo is a pretty good webserver, and I automated building it, so why not?